Posted on

 Comparative negligence laws are often referred to as “comparative fault laws.”
 In addition to California, the majority of states in the U.S. follow these rules.

 Comparative fault laws are often contrasted with contributory negligence rules.
-Under pure contributory negligence, a plaintiff is prohibited from recovering damages in a personal injury lawsuit if his/her own negligence helped cause the accident, even by the slightest amount.
+Under pure contributory negligence, you are prohibited from recovering damages in a personal injury lawsuit if your own negligence helped cause the accident, even by the slightest amount.

 What are California’s comparative negligence laws?